 The TCDRS Act requires that all assets of the retirement system be credited to one of the following funds and accounts, according to the purpose for which they are held:

 Employees Saving Fund

 The Employees Saving Fund (ESF) contains an account for each member.
 Each account is increased as a member makes deposits and earns interest.
-Accounts are reduced for payments due to withdrawals and benefit payments.
+Accounts are reduced due to withdrawals and retirement transfers.

 Subdivision Accumulation Fund